KyleTaylorLange/StringTensionCalculator/README.md

 ## TypeScript

-With respect to the options defined in `tsconfig.json`, we are building any files in `./src/ts` into the folder `./dist`.
+With respect to the options defined in `tsconfig.json`, we are building any files in `./src`, as well as any JSON data in `./json`, into the folder `./dist`.
 Since we have defined `allowJS`, it will accept JavaScript files as well.
+All imports are defined to use the JavaScript distributables in `./dist`.

 To compile TypeScript code into the JavaScript files, in the root directory of the project, use:
 ```